Lahaina residents reckon with destruction, loss as arduous search for victims continues

 Only two of the victims have so far been publicly identified, 79-year-old Buddy Jantoc and 74-year-old Robert Dyckman.

-Dozens of FEMA search and rescue teams with cadaver dogs continue to methodically comb for human remains.
-At least 38% of the Lahaina fire burn area had been searched, local officials said Wednesday.
+Dozens of FEMA search and rescue teams with 40 cadaver dogs continue to methodically comb for human remains, Hawaii Gov. Josh Green said in a news briefing Wednesday afternoon.
+At least 38% of the Lahaina fire burn area had been searched.

 "I have run into a lot of people that I understand are tired," Richter told CBS News.
 "I'm tired too.
 I haven't slept in six days.
 I just want to identify his body and put him at rest."